Begin your journey...

 Inability to perform daily tasks like taking care of your kids or getting to work or school

-WHEN TO SEE A MENTAL HEALTH PROFESSIONAL
+IS IT TIME TO SEE A MENTAL HEALTH PROFESSIONAL?

 And to be clear, you don't need to be going through a crisis in order to get help.
-In fact, it can be proactive from a treatment perspective to identify and deal with issues early and before they have a major impact on your life.
-Either way, we hope you feel encouraged and able to seek help however you are feeling.
+In fact, it can be proactive to identify and deal with issues early and before they have a major impact on your life.

 Mental health professionals can help in a variety of ways including: